Vivekanand-R/AI-Product-Framework/README.md

 **1. Risks Involved:**

-•	Market Adoption Risks (high upfront costs for a new truck, lack of trust in the automation, Regulatory Challenges, Driver Pushback like job security fear due to Automation)
+•	Market Adoption Risks (high upfront costs for a new truck, lack of trust in automation, Regulatory Challenges, Driver Pushback like job security fear due to Automation)

 •	Technology feasibility challenges (as due to extreme weather conditions, load weight, traffic and AI in truck business might be complex) , AI Privacy Laws